Federal Post – Sixth Edition

 We are pleased to bring you this promised Federal Post edition on recent case law updates of significance to employers in the federal sector.

-Laila Karimi Hendry and Amy Tibble, both of our Toronto office, write about two unjust dismissal cases “post-Wilson” that you should know about.
+Amy Tibble of our Toronto office, wrote about two unjust dismissal cases “post-Wilson” that you should know about.

 We hope you will find these cases of interest, and wish you a pleasant and relaxing summer!